KFH (AM)

 KFH (1240 kHz) is a commercial AM radio station in Wichita, Kansas.
 The station is owned by Audacy, Inc. It airs a sports radio format.
 The station's studios and offices are located on East Douglas Avenue.

 KFH is powered at 630 watts, using a non-directional antenna.
 The transmitter is off West 19th Street, in Wichita, near Interstate 135.
 Programming is also heard in Wichita and adjacent communities on 250 watt FM translator K248CY at 97.5 MHz.

 Programming

 KFH mostly carries nationally syndicated programs from ESPN Radio.
 Two local shows are heard on weekdays: Sports Daily with Jacob Albracht and Tommy Castor in late mornings and The Drive with Bob and Jeff Lutz in afternoon drive time.
-Some features from CBS Sports Radio are also heard, along with the syndicated Jim Rome Show in middays.
+Some features from Infinity Sports Network (formerly CBS Sports Radio) are also heard, along with the syndicated Jim Rome Show in middays.

 KFH carries Kansas City Royals baseball and Kansas City Chiefs football.
 It also airs University of Kansas Jayhawks football and men's basketball games (even calling itself at one point "Kansas Fan Headquarters").